Desirée Schumann

 Desirée Sarah Schumann (born 6 February 1990 in Berlin) is a German retired football goalkeeper.

 Career

 Her career began at the Berlin-based club VfB Hermsdorf.
 On April 20, 2006, she made her debut in the German under 17 national team.
 She then moved to Potsdam for the 2006–07 season and played mostly in the reserve team who plays in the second division.
 On November 11, 2007, Schumann made her debut in the first team in a Bundesliga match against arch rivals 1.
 FFC Frankfurt.

 In April 2011 she announced her transfer to FFC Frankfurt.
+For Frankfurt, she played in the 2012 Champions League final, her first Champions League final having sat on the bench as a substitute in 2011 and 2010 while playing for Potsdam.